mathsoftware/engineer/representation/index.md

 Mathematical models are abstract, but they can be represented via graphics by applying math software engineering.

-Representation is the art of consuming mathematical models via an interface such that is useful for the consumer.
+Representation is the art of consuming mathematical models via an interface, such that is useful for the consumer.

 For example: